Martha Ballard: Midwifery and medical history

 Ballard delivered 816 babies over the 27 years that she wrote her diary and was present at more than 1,000 births; the mortality rates of infants and mothers that she visited were ordinary for the United States before the 1940s.

 Ballard was among community medical personnel, with numerous male doctors often called as well as Ballard at births; however, male physicians could override midwives when they wished to, despite the experience and expertise of the midwife.

 Ballard was sometimes called to observe autopsies and recorded 85 instances of what she called "desections" in her diary.

-She also took testimonies from unwed mothers that was used in paternity suits.
+She also took testimonies from unwed mothers that were used in paternity suits.
 In addition to her medical and judicial responsibilities, Ballard frequently carried out tasks such as trading, weaving, and social visits.